CyberSauce001/FlipperZero-Nerf-This/BADUSB/Kill-Process/README.md

 In case the script is running too fast, increase the delay value.

 Windows 11 - Successful<br>
-Windows 10 testing is in progress.

-# Killing all Process Event for WIndows 10/11
+# Killing all Process Event for WIndows 11

 This script was created by me.
 It launches command prompt.
 Then enter the command to kill all process, then exit.<br>
 Make sure to modify Line 24 for Kill-AllTargeted-Process.txt to the task you want to close.
 Example msedge.exe.

 Windows 11 - Successful<br>
-Window 10 testing is in progress.

 ----------------------------------------------------------
 This project is for educational purposes only!
 I will not be held responsible for any damage that may occur as a result of your use of these scripts and/or modification to it.<br>